 10 stocks we like better than American ExpressWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and American Express wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Travis Hoium owns shares of Mastercard and Visa.
-The Motley Fool owns shares of and recommends Mastercard and Visa.
-The Motley Fool recommends American Express.
+Matthew Frankel owns shares of American Express and Square.
+The Motley Fool owns shares of and recommends Mastercard and Square.
+The Motley Fool owns shares of Visa and has the following options: short September 2018 $80 calls on Square and long September 2018 $55 puts on Square.
 The Motley Fool has a disclosure policy.